|Answers to common questions about the 2010 census...|

 Of course our government has for many years been infamous in seizing power beyond its lawful authority.
 So, yes, there is a risk, though in our experience in dealing with several censuses it is a small one.
 In fact we know of no one who has been fined for answering the census in a Constitutionally appropriate manner.
 (For that matter we personally know of no instance of anyone actually being fined by the Census Bureau in recent censuses for any reason.)
 However, it is something to be aware of.

 In the final analysis individuals must decide for themselves whether taking a stand against illicit governmental intrusion is worth the risk of being fined.
 (Certainly throughout our history there are many who have risked much more in the cause of freedom and liberty.)

 |Q: What are your actual experiences in dealing with the census?|

-A: The FAQ author (yours truly) has participated in previous
+A: The Census Facts staff have participated in previous

 censuses, and in each case the only information given

 on the mailed-in census form was the number of persons residing in